keygen-sh/keygen-relay/SPEC.md

 Alongide license files, Relay will also store license keys, which will be distributed along side license files for decryption purposes.

+License uniqueness will be asserted by license ID.
+The ID will be obtained by decrypting the license file when adding it to the pool.

 There should be `license_files`, `license_keys`, and `nodes` tables.
 For claiming, I'd like to use `FOR UPDATE SKIP LOCKED` to atomically move a license from "unclaimed" to "claimed."
 This may necessitate a `claims` table or